subquery/documentation/docs/de/run_publish/publish.md

 ## Fügen Sie das GitHub-Organisationskonto zu SubQuery-Projekten hinzu

 It is common to publish your SubQuery project under the name of your GitHub Organization account rather than your personal GitHub account.
-At any point your can change your currently selected account on [SubQuery Projects](https://project.subquery.network) using the account switcher.
+At any point your can change your currently selected account on [SubQuery Managed Service](https://managedservice.subquery.network) using the account switcher.

 If you can't see your GitHub Organization account listed in the switcher, the you may need to grant access to SubQuery for your GitHub Organization (or request it from an administrator).
 To do this, you first need to revoke permissions from your GitHub account to the SubQuery Application.
 Then, login to your account settings in GitHub, go to Applications, and under the Authorized OAuth Apps tab, revoke SubQuery - [you can follow the exact steps here](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/reviewing-your-authorized-applications-oauth). **Don't worry, this will not delete your SubQuery project and you will not lose any data.**

 ![Revoke access to GitHub account](/assets/img/project_auth_revoke.png)

-Once you have revoked access, log out of [SubQuery Projects](https://project.subquery.network) and log back in again.
+Once you have revoked access, log out of [SubQuery Managed Service](https://managedservice.subquery.network) and log back in again.
 You should be redirected to a page titled _Authorize SubQuery_ where you can request or grant SubQuery access to your GitHub Organization account.
 If you don't have admin permissions, you must make a request for an adminstrator to enable this for you.

 Once this request has been approved by your administrator (or if are able to grant it youself), you will see the correct GitHub Organization account in the account switcher.